 - 2 tablespoons instant yeast

 - Add hot water to sugar and oil and beat with electric mixer (or by hand).
-Add eggs and salt; beat well.
-When mixture is lukewarm, add yeast and keep beating.
-Add flour until a soft dough forms.
+Add 2 cups of the flour, eggs, salt and yeast.
+Mix well.
+With the mixer on low speed, continue adding flour until a soft dough forms and clear the sides of the bowl.
 Do not knead.
-Let rise in covered, oil bowl for one hour.

 Recipe Source: from Aunt Marilyn